Winter PlanningIdeas and insights on what you can do now for a better garden this spring and summer

 FIND FRESH IDEAS

 Cold winter days are the perfect time to catch up on gardening and design books and magazines.
 There are so many sources for new ideas, but one of our favorites is The Gardener’s Idea Book.
 You can request a printed copy or view it online.
 It’s full of great information, introductions to new plants, and is updated each year.
 You can also find step-by-step online instructions for featured DIY projects.
-Pour a warm drink, cozy up by a fire and let the dreaming and planning begin.

 Steve Gierke, of Hoerr Schaudt Landscape Architects, likes to venture out to local botanical gardens and arboretums to see how characteristics like bark texture and habit have turned summer wallflowers into winter stunners.
 Or, you don’t even have to venture that far.
 Take a walk around the block and see what your neighbors’ yards are looking like.
 Are there varieties you might want to include in your garden to add winter interest?